austinmhorn/hornsmod/README.md

 ## How To Use

-For sample testing, you can run the following command in the project root directory:
+For sample testing, just run this command in the project root directory:

-    gradle runClient
+    ./gradlew runClient

+### Use in Solo Worlds

+#### Add mods to client side

 - [Download] Minecraft Forge 1.19.2(https://files.minecraftforge.net/net/minecraftforge/forge/index_1.19.2.html)
 - Open the .jar file that was downloaded
   - Keep “Install client” selected and click install
-- For macOS, open Finder and go to */Users/replace_with_your_username/Library/Application Support/minecraft*
+- For MacOS, open Finder and go to */Users/replace_with_your_username/Library/Application Support/minecraft*
 - On Windows, search %appdata% in File Explorer and select .minecraft folder
 - If there isn’t a folder named “mods”, create one
 - Copy all mod .jar file(s) into mods folder

+### Use in Multiplayer Worlds

+- First, follow the "Add mods to client side" instructions above.

+#### Add mods to server side

+- Open server FTP File Access
+- If there isn’t a folder named “mods”, create one
+- Copy all mod .jar file(s) into mods folder
+- Safely restart server

+## Troubleshooting

+- Minecraft isn't loading any mods?
+  - Make sure you have the forge installation selected in the Minecraft Launcher when you boot the game.
+- brew install gradle@7.6.2 failed?
+  - This happens on ARM arch for some reason.
+If you follow the manual Gradle installation instructions on their website that resolves the issue.

-## Debug Commands
+## Issues

-Teleport to moon dimension:

-    /execute in hornsmod:moon run tp Dev ~ ~ ~
+Post only confirmed bugs [here](https://github.com/austinmhorn/hornsmod/issues).
+Do not post crash logs, you can post pastebin links to FML logs, but no crash logs.